If you have not yet signed up for the NASM CNC certification, receive a big discount here.

-- Feeling depression or guiltiness after consuming food.
+- Feeling depression or guilt after consuming food.

-- Bulimia nervosa symptoms include everything in it definition.
+- Bulimia nervosa symptoms include everything in its definition.

 Modifying the Eating Environment

-This is the most important strategies for changing behaviors regarding eating.
-We have to modify the ways that we approach our home environment, our work environment, and the social gatherings.
+This is the most important strategy for changing behaviors regarding eating.
+We must modify how we approach our home environment, work environment, and social gatherings.